 Prehired offers members an award-winning training program with no upfront cost.
-As a member, you will only owe us once you earn more than $40K per year working in the industry, and only after you become certified and land a position.
+As a member, you will only owe us once you earn more than $40K per year working in the industry, and only after you land a position.
 For more information about how Prehired can help you get a job as an SDR, click here.

 As Prehired's Founder & CEO, Josh Jordan is leading the mission to help 10,000 people launch 6-figure software sales careers by the end of 2024.

 How?
 With Prehired's Science-Based Sales® process -- born from helping dozens of software companies build their sales teams...

 ...and then consulting with hundreds of Software Sales Managers on exactly what they wanted new hires to know...

 ...and then helping hundreds of regular folks break into software sales in 12 weeks, on average.

 Josh created Science-Based Sales® to help nearly anyone succeed in software sales, because it creates clarity for prospects.
 No killer closer instincts, charisma or kissing up to decision makers needed.

 Find your path to a 6-figure career with just a high school diploma.
 Discover how you can make at least $100,000 per year or more without a college degree.